umd-lhcb/pidcalib2/README.md

 - `make_eff_hists` creates histograms that can be used to estimate the PID efficiency of a user's sample
 - `ref_calib` calculates the LHCb PID efficiency of a user reference sample
 - `merge_trees` merges two ROOT files with compatible `TTree`s
+- `plot_calib_distributions` allows you to plot distributions of variables in the calibration datasets
 - `pklhisto2root` converts [Pickled](https://docs.python.org/3/library/pickle.html) [boost-histogram](https://github.com/scikit-hep/boost-histogram)s to ROOT histograms

+The term "reference dataset/sample" refers to the user's dataset to which they want to assign PID efficiencies.
+The "calibration datasets/samples" are the special, centrally managed samples used internally by PIDCalib for PID efficiency estimation.
+The `--sample` argument always concerns these calibration samples.

 ## Setup